 The “ghost-white pale” driver has some professional advice for the young buck: “If you’re big star bound, let me warn ya its a long, hard ride.”

-Skip ahead to the mid-1980s, and Big Joe changes from a truck driver to a Marine.
+Skip ahead to the mid-1980s, and Big Joe changes from a truck driver to a Marine in Vietnam.
 “Camouflage,” from Stan Ridgway’s first solo album, The Big Heat, is a war story.
 The narrator is a young Marine who gets separated from the rest of his company.
 He’s alone and the enemy is nearby, and a big Marine named Camouflage appears to help.

 Next thing you know, he’s swatting bullets with his bare hands and “pullin’ a big palm tree right up out of the ground and swattin’ those Charlies with it from here to kingdom come.”
 The narrator gets back to camp and tells everyone about his helper, but a medic tells him that Camouflage died the night before.
 Been there all week.
 The medic even shows him the body.